Can Magnesium And Melatonin Be Taken Together

 Historical Context and Evolution of Use

 The use of magnesium and melatonin as sleep aids has evolved over time.
 Magnesium has been recognized for its calming properties for centuries, with its use as a muscle relaxant and sleep aid dating back to ancient times.
-However, the understanding of its specific mechanisms of action and its role in sleep regulation has advanced significantly in recent decades.
+Even so, the understanding of its specific mechanisms of action and its role in sleep regulation has advanced significantly in recent decades.

 The combination of magnesium and melatonin as a sleep aid is a more recent development, driven by the understanding of their individual benefits and the potential for synergistic effects.
 As research continues to explore the potential of this combination, it is likely that the understanding of its optimal use and benefits will further evolve.